vmware/weathervane/doc/userDocs/usersGuide.md

 output of this command will be of the form _Forwarding from 127.0.0.1:28037 -> 443_.
 Note that the port-forward command will continue running until stopped.
 1. In a browser on your client enter the URL `https://127.0.0.1:28037`, where you should replace the port number with the output of the previous step.
+You may need to accept security overrides as Weathervane uses self-signed certificates.
 1. The UI will load in the browser.
 You can log in with the username `guest@foobar.xyz` and the password `guest`.
 At this point you can join auctions, bid on items, and explore the rest of the application.
 Note that not